getbouncer/apidocs/bouncer-scan/credit-card-ocr/web-integration-guide/README.md

 ## Localization

 This library supports full string localization.
-Strings are stored in the BouncerConfiguration object, accessible via `bouncerCardScan.getConfig()`.
+Strings are stored in the BouncerConfiguration object, accessible via `bouncerCardScan.getConfig().localize()`.
 The following strings are available for localization:

 | Variable | Default Value |
 | :--- | :--- |